kyma-project/kyma/docs/kyma/docs/017-details-local-installation.md

  - AZURE_BROKER_CLIENT_ID
  - AZURE_BROKER_CLIENT_SECRET

->**NOTE:** As the Azure credentials are converted to a Kubernetes Secret, make sure the exported values are base64-encoded.
+>**NOTE:** You need to exportabove environment variable before executing the `installation/cmd/run.sh` script.
+As the Azure credentials are converted to a Kubernetes Secret, make sure the exported values are base64-encoded.

 ## The create-cr.sh script

-The `installation/scripts/create-cr.sh` script prepares the `installation` Custom Resource from the `installation/resources/installer-cr.yaml.tpl` template.
-The local installation scenario uses the default `installation` Custom Resource.
-Kyma-Installer already contains local Kyma resources bundled, thus `url` is ignored by the Installer component.
+The `installation/scripts/create-cr.sh` script prepares the Installation custom resource from the `installation/resources/installer-cr.yaml.tpl` template.
+The local installation scenario uses the default Installation custom resource.
+The Kyma-Installer already contains local Kyma resources bundled, thus `url` is ignored by the Installer component.

->**NOTE:** For the `installation` Custom Resource details, refer to the `docs/kyma/docs/040-cr-installation.md` file.
+>**NOTE:** For the Installation custom resource details, refer to the **Installation** document.

 ## The installer.sh script

 The `installation/scripts/installer.sh` script creates the default RBAC Role, installs [Tiller](https://docs.helm.sh/), and deploys the Kyma-Installer component.

->**NOTE:** For Kyma-Installer deployment details, refer to the `installation/resources/installer.yaml` file.
+>**NOTE:** For the Kyma-Installer deployment details, refer to the `installation/resources/installer.yaml` file.

-The script applies the `installation` Custom Resource and marks it with the `action=install` label, which triggers the Kyma installation.
+The script applies the Installation custom resource and marks it with the `action=install` label, which triggers the Kyma installation.

 >**NOTE:** Kyma installation runs in the background.
 Execute `./installation/scripts/is-installed.sh` to follow the installation process.